Moffein/RiskyMod/README.md

 ### [Full Changelist](https://thunderstore.io/package/Risky_Lives/RiskyMod/wiki/)

 ### [RiskyStarterPack](https://thunderstore.io/package/Risky_Lives/RiskyStarterPack/)
-- Curated RiskyMod modpack for quick multiplayer hosting.
+- Multiplayer modpack with a bunch of new survivors and items.

 **Contact me if you're interested in translating the mod!**